Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 Step 2: Configure Tailwind CSS

-Open the newly created tailwind.config.js file.
-You need to configure the content array so Tailwind knows which files to scan for the utility classes you use.
+Open the tailwind.config.js file.
+We need to configure the content array so Tailwind knows which files to scan for utility classes.

 /** @type {import('tailwindcss').Config} */